EIGHT DUOS - REVIEWS

 The second side of the second disc is given over to Axel Dörner preparing trumpet and working on snare drum and objects.
 The nearly nineteen-minute improvisation is a state of permanent dramatic change.The story initially gives the impression of being minimalist, and the musicians seem to be clad in patches of silence.Over time, however, they do not drip us with well-constructed explosions of noise and narrative thickening.
 Even if Beins seems the more delicate of the bunch, he too, as a consequence of only successful decisions, is able to master the narrative spectrum.
 As both musicians cleverly prepare, the viewer's cognitive dissonance grows, and pinpointing the source of the sound seems far more difficult.
 Sometimes they phrase imitatively, in which case they stick together in a homogeneous stream of intense noise.An interesting idea, in the contact of the whole, is the phase of subtly prepared trumpet, supported by percussion action.

+The third vinyl takes us permanently into the world of non-acoustic sounds.
 On its first side we find a duet of two bass guitars, connected to electronics.
 In the role of partner jeweller Tony Elieh.
 The longest improvisation in the set is inaugurated by heavy, rather lazy, bass phrasing on the left flank and a portion of juicy, semi-noisy electronics on the opposite flank.
 The flow quite quickly reaches an almost noise-like intensity, but after only a few minutes it sticks together into a homogenous drone of dense, rough ambient, making this moment perhaps the most beautiful part of the whole three-pack.
 In the middle of the piece, the musicians delve into noisy electronics, only to return shortly after to bass phrasing, here done with some rhythm.
 Before the story fades out, the musicians serve us portions of singing ambient, a rasping electro beat, and finally a minimalist bass dialogue, ultimately submerged in a streak of ambient.
+The birthday three-pack closes with a duet with Marta Zapparoli.

 Here the escape from acoustics is definitive - radio aerials and receivers, tape recorders, walkie talkies, analogue synthesiser and sample dispensers land on the mixing tables.
 Right from the start, the artists build a multi-layered drone, filling it with buzzing and pulsating noise.
 Systematically, they add more elements to it, causing real wars of worlds to take place inside.
 After a laser-like buildup, the crucible of cooled, quite dark emotions is followed by samples of sounds, as if suddenly all radio stations on earth had started their talking broadcast.
 This hustle and bustle in the ether goes through various stages of intensity - first a plethora of electro-acoustic sparks, then a portion of grating glitches on the links, and finally a fading, post-electronic anthill.